 This is not a new idea.
 It has been tried before.
 Vaccines against the flu date back as early as 1934!
 Attempts to create a vaccine against the many varieties of the viruses that cause the common cold date back to the 1960s.

 The challenges to creating a universal virus vaccine are enormous.
-The vaccines available now for COVID-19 work well to prevent serious illness, but boosters to these vaccines have become necessary to work more effectively against new variants.
+The vaccines available now (as of June 2022) for COVID-19 work well to prevent serious illness, but boosters to these vaccines have become necessary to work more effectively against new variants.

 And, yes, more boosters will most likely have to be made available for any future variants.
 Unless, of course, a universal virus vaccine, specifically a universal coronavirus vaccine, becomes a reality.

 A universal common cold vaccine would have to trigger immunity against the more than 200 distinct viruses that mutate easily to give us the symptoms of the common cold.